-The film Doris Day did NOT want to make...
+The film Doris Day didn’t want to make

-Phil Sivers was wonderful and had a great number with Day called "Men!"
-The other actors gave Miss Day able support and everyone seemed to work well with each other.
-Angie Dickinson made her film debut in a walk-on scene at the big party, but you probably won't recognise her (she had black hair).
+Phil Silvers was wonderful and had a great number with Day called Men!
+The other actors gave Miss Day strong support and everyone seems to work well together.
+Angie Dickinson made her film début in a walk-on scene at the big party, but you probably won’t recognise her (she had black hair).
 Bill Goodwin played the same role he played in many a film at various studios.

 Again, Doris Day fans will just love seeing their favourite star do anything.
 Even though Miss Day didn’t like the picture, her fans seem to love every minute of it.
 I must admit, I liked it!

-The plot about a troupe of "down on their luck" performers, is not new.
-Since the inception of talkies it has been done by virtually every performer - male and female.
-This version doesn't add a lot of new twists.
-However, the cast play their roles with such conviction, you find yourself smiling at their antics and tapping your feet to the catchy songs.
+The plot about a troupe of down on their luck performers is not new.
+Since the inception of sound, it has been done by virtually every performer – male and female.
+This version doesn’t add a lot of new twists.
+However, the cast play their parts with such conviction, you find yourself smiling at their antics and tapping your feet to the catchy songs.

 It was reported that using the new CinemaScope camera for the production helped keep all the dancers and singers in full-length close-ups.
 The CinemaScope camera could be placed only 30 feet away while an ordinary camera would have to be 50 feet away in order to get the whole troupe in.
-This is another major reason why “formatted” CinemaScope movies sometimes seem so distorted or awkward in their artificial “forced closeups.”
+This is another major reason why CinemaScope movies sometimes seem so distorted or awkward in their close-ups.